-In pulsed MIG mode, the welding current is pulsed briefly to a peak level higher than typical in standard MIG mode.
+In pulsed MIG mode, the welding current pulses briefly to a peak level higher than typical of standard MIG mode.
 At this precise level, the electrode releases a single molten droplet of a controlled size.
 This droplet transfers directly to the weld with no spatter.

-Then the current is quickly reduced to a base background level lower than usual to complete the cycle.
-This cycle repeats many times a second (frequency).
+Then the current drops quickly to a base background level lower than usual to complete the cycle.
+This cycle, called frequency, repeats many times a second.

 Using the current peak and base settings to control heat, the weld penetration and puddle fluidity are managed to achieve clean, reliable welds even on vertical or overhead surfaces.

-When used in conjunction with a spool gun GMAW-P produces excellent results on aluminum alloys.
+When used with a spool gun, GMAW-P produces excellent results on aluminum alloys.